atisu/zboinc/README.md

-# ZBOINC - BOINC plug-in for Zabbix #
+# ZBOINC - BOINC plugin for Zabbix #

-ZBOINC is a minimal plug-in for Zabbix.
+ZBOINC is a minimal plugin for Zabbix.